CryptoGirls/trx-token-airdrop/README.md

 # TRX token distribution software

-Use: to distribute a fixed amount of TOKENS to the voters
+Use: To airdrop TOKENS to the holders of a specific token.
+If configured, the script gives a bonus to the holders if they are voters of a specific SR
+Example: The total amount to airdrop is set to 1000 and there are 4 holders of the token.
+One of the holders is a voter of the SR and the bonus percentage for the voters is set to 50.
+The voter will receive a bonus of 50% compared to the other 3.
+In this example, the voter will receive 333 tokens and the other 3 will receive 222 tokens.

 ## Configuration
-Edit config.json and config_snapshot.json and modify the lines with your settings:
+Edit config.json and modify the lines with your settings:

 - coin: TRX
-- token: token name
+- token: token name.
+It will be used to get the holders' wallets that own this token
-- sraddress: Super Representative's address
+- sraddress: Super Representative's address.
+This field is mandatory ONLY if you want to give a bonus to the SR's voters
 - owneraddress: The addres from where the token payments will be broadcasted
 - node: node where you get data
 - nodepay: node used for payments.
 It's recommended to change the nodepay to http://127.0.0.1:9000 after clone and install Rovak's docker containers repo (Please see the details in dependencies section)
-- percentage: always 100 - this script distributes a fixed amount of tokens, not a percentage
-- amount: total amount of tokens to distribute
+- amount: total amount of tokens to distribute (bonuses will be included in this amount)
+- percentagebonusforvoters: percentage you want to give as bonus to the SR's voters; 0 for no bonuses
-- minpayout: the minimum amount for a payout (NOTICE: in config_snapshot.json DO NOT modify minpayout)
+- minpayout: the minimum amount for a payout
 - pk: the private key of your address
-- saveindb: true if you want to save snapshots in your database
-- dbname: name of your database; not needed if saveindb is set to false
-- dbuser: user of your database; not needed if saveindb is set to false
-- dbpass: password of your database; not needed if saveindb is set to false
-- dbhost: localhost; not needed if saveindb is set to false
 - donations: a list of object (address: amount) for send static amount every payout
 - donationspercentage: a list of object (address: percentage) for send static percentage every payout
 - skip: a list of address to skip

-Edit poollogs.json and modify the lines with your settings:
-- lastpayout: the unixtimestamp of your last payout or the date of pool starting
+Edit the following line in accounts.js by replacing TOKEN_NAME with the token name:

+let {data} = await xhr.get("https://api.tronscan.org/api/token/TOKEN_NAME/address", {

-Edit the following line in votes.js with your SR address:
+Edit the following line in votes.js with the SR address (This is mandatory ONLY if you want to give a bonus to the SR's voters):

 const CANDIDATE_ADDRESS = '';

 ### Private pool